 Book drop-in places

 Drop-ins are released on a weekly basis.
-To ensure fair availability, please limit yourself to one drop-in session per week.
+To ensure fair availability, please limit yourself to at most two drop-in sessions per week.